Southington Education Foundation, Inc.

 How can teachers or schools receive a grant for a program they want to initiate?

-That committee would then review the proposal to ensure that it furthers the mission of the SEF.
-Then the proposal would be reviewed in the context of all other proposals.
-Finally, if approved, the teacher or school would receive the funds.
+Teachers, principals or any certified staff of the school district may submit a grant.
+Grant proposals are submitted to the Grant Committee of the SEF using the SEF Grant Application form after being approved by the principal of the school requesting the grant.
+The Grant Committee reviews the grant proposal to ensure that it furthers the mission of the SEF.
+Then the proposal is reviewed in the context of all other proposals.
+Finally, if approved, the teacher or school will receive the funds.

 How would that program funded by the SEF be evaluated?